Breast cancer is caused by an abnormal and uncontrolled growth of cells in your breast tissue.

 - massage to stimulate the flow of fluid and reduce your swelling

 - wearing bandages and compression garments to move fluid out of your arm

-The TNM staging system is a way for doctors to assess cancer and understand how far it has spread.
+The TNM staging system is a way for doctors to assess your cancer and understand how far it has spread.
 Staging is important to help decide what your treatments options are.

 Your doctor will use information from tests, such as ultrasound and biopsies, to stage your breast cancer.
 This is called TNM staging.
 TNM stands for ‘tumour, nodes, metastasis’.
 Metastasis means the spread of cancer.
 The TNM system can help your doctor understand how big your breast cancer tumour is and whether it has spread.
-This may be to your lymph nodes or to other parts of your body.
-For example, your cancer may be staged as T2N1M0.
-This code is a way for doctors to explain detailed information about your cancer.

 This code will be written on your test forms and in your medical records.
 It will help your doctors try to predict how your cancer will develop and to plan your treatment.